Wookai/paper-tips-and-tricks/README.md

 ## One script per data-driven figure

-Some figures are hand-made, e.g., to explain a system or give a global picture, whereas others are data-driven, i.e., illustrae some data.
+Some figures are hand-made, e.g., to explain a system or give a global picture, whereas others are data-driven, i.e., illustrate some data.
 These data-driven figures should be scripted as much as possible: ideally, if your data changes, you should only have to run a script once to update your figure, without any other intervention (setting the view, zooming, saving/cropping the figure, etc).
 Similarly, if the data required to generate a figure takes more than seconds to be produced, you should have a first script that computes and saves the data, and a second script that plots it.
 This way, you will save a lot of time when working on the plot: you won't have to wait after each small change to the figure to see its effect.